acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

         model microservice container (by its container name) in the solution, within which is the "model.proto" artifact for the microservice

 #.
-If needed, the user installs a k8s cluster by running the command
+If needed, the user installs a k8s cluster by running the command, optionally
+   specifying a set of hosts on which to deploy a multi-node kubernetes cluster

 .. code-block:: bash